 The stories of my ancestors live and travel with me.
 They surface when planning the next travel adventure, when reading or writing, through experimental cooking, or learning a new craft picked up from new cultures.
 In these shared special moments with my children, the Storyteller emerges.

-We share stories all the time, about quirky new finds and experiences from the places we find ourselves as temporary residents.
-It is in these mini storytelling sessions that the children reveal their worst fears, laugh out loud, discover their hidden talents or ask philosophical questions about new cultural experiences.
+We share stories about quirky new finds and experiences from the places we find ourselves as temporary residents.
+These stories reveal our deepest fears, many laugh out loud moments, and discoveries of hidden talents.
+For the children, these sessions are opportunities to reflect and ask philosophical questions about life.

 As a little girl growing up in Kenya, I was always fascinated with the stories that were told to us by our grandmothers.
 As the keepers of our traditions and indigenous knowledge, they took pride in passing down our heritage, which I wrote about here.

 As an older mother now, I find myself retreating back to the wisdom and knowledge of my mother, aunties and grandmothers, in the stories and life lessons that I choose to share with my children.

 Through the African Folktales Project, I curate, edit, and retell the ancient tales of my childhood using the magic of modern, digital technology.